Walter Mischel, Robert Johnston Niven Professor of Humane Letters in the Department of Psychology, Columbia University

 Brian Barry, University of Chicago

-Samuel Scheffler, UC Berkeley
+Samuel Scheffler, University of California Berkeley

 Robert Coles, Harvard University